Jagodina: Tourist attractions

 Jagodina opened its zoo on July 10, 2006, at a cost of 30 million Serbian dinars.
 The city invested 40% and donors provided 60% of the costs while the biggest donor was the Belgrade Zoo.
 The zoo is located in the complex of the city park "Đurđevo brdo", a designated nature park, with an area of 20,074 square meters.
 It has pedestrian zones for children, the old and disabled persons, and generally a high-quality infrastructure.

 The Jagodina Zoo is the third largest in Serbia, next to Belgrade and Palić.
 It currently houses some 100 different species of animals.

 Education

 The first primary school in Jagodina was opened in 1808.
 Today, there are 11 primary schools in Jagodina of which 6 are in the city and five are in the rural area, with 36 regional offices.
 There are also 4 secondary schools and two universities, one public (founded in 1898) and one private (Megatrend University).

 Economy and industry

 Jagodina was heavily industrialized following World War II.
 The biggest factory in Jagodina is the cable factory.
 The Cable Factory Jagodina (FKS) was founded in 1947 and regular production began in 1955.
 In addition to cables, FKS produces connectors and similar cable products.
 FKS employs about 8,000 workers, and it is the biggest Serbian cable factory: 50% of Serbian cable is produced in Jagodina.
-About ⅔ of its production is placed on the foreign market, representing more than 60% of the total exports of the Serbian cable industry.
+About two-thirds of its production is placed on the foreign market, representing more than 60% of the total exports of the Serbian cable industry.